Helmut34/Senior-Portfolio/reflection_essay.md

 **What professional organizations would you like to join?
 What professional development would you like to be a part of in the next five years?
 Be specific and don't consider places of employment.**

+I would like to participate in workshops in my area, especially those that focus on creating open-source projects.
+Over the next five years, I plan to start completing certifications and participating in as many coding projects self or in a group, as I can to further develop my skills.

 **What are the ways you can use the skills you have learned in CS to serve your community?
 Be specific.**

+There are many ways I can use my skills to serve my community.
+When I graduate, I plan on taking on freelancing tasks for small businesses in my area.
+I frequently see small businesses struggling simply because they lack the technological resources to advertise or manage their finances effectively.
+Helping them has always been a short-term goal of mine.
+In the long term, I would like to work with companies focused on making life easier for people through new technology such as assisted movement, automated cars, and electronic prosthetics.
+I believe that the combination of medicine and technology offers some of the best opportunities to improve peoples lives and help create a better future for everyone.